genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 ### Layer

 The layer variables are used for different sections of an app or site.
-They are designed to be able to stack, but that is not required.
+They are designed to be able to stack, but that is not a requirement.
 When stacked in sequence, the layers will lighten on top of each other.

 The key feature of layering is to support the primary container color for light or dark mode.
-This produces absolute colors based on the `baseLayerLuminance` value, which sets the luminance for layer one.
+This produces absolute colours, based on the `baseLayerLuminance` value, which sets the luminance for layer one.

 The difference between each layer is defined with `neutralFillLayerRestDelta`.

-#### Neutral Layers
+#### Neutral layers

 Absolute layer colors derived from and starting at `baseLayerLuminance`.
 Layer one is lightest and the values darken as the layer number increases.